lrodriguezlujan/neurostr/doc/classes/validator.md

 # namespace `validator` {#namespace_validator}

-Validator namespace contains the validator template class and the predefined validators and check functions.
+Validator namespace contains the validator template class and the prebuilt validators and check functions.

 ## Summary